We are guardians and creators

 My art has been described as ‘symbolist’ and ranges through modern botanical art, food painting, nature art; climate action & environmental activism.

-My interest is exploring our interconnected kinship with the natural world; Healing the way we view & treat the world as only dead resources for extraction; Reinstating in our everyday view the aliveness of the world and our respect.
+My interest is in re-inspiring our innate awe & wonder for nature; Exploring our interconnected kinship with all the beings of our world; Healing the way we view & treat the world as only dead resources for extraction; Reinstating in our everyday view the aliveness of the world and our role as guardians.

-I take a meditative, slow looking approach (with a dash of playfulness!) to inspire people to reconnect – with the natural world around them; with a sense of place; with deep time; to become sensitively aware of other ways of being; to tune in to our innate interconnectedness and sense of awe and then move to action to be the guardians of the world we are meant to be.
+I take a meditative, slow looking approach (with a dash of playfulness!) to inspire people to reconnect with the natural world around them; to develop a sense of place, and of deep time beyond our own generation; to become sensitive to & aware of other ways of being; to tune in to our interconnectedness.

 We’re all in this together.